ForJobOk/forjobok.github.io/content/project/Project.md

 ---

 ## Zoa
-As side business, I joined the team that created the NFT metavers called Zoa.
+As a side business, I joined the team that created the NFT metaverse called Zoa.
 [![Zoa](/images/Zoa.jpg)](https://www.hello.zoa.space/)